UniversalDependencies/UD_Basque-BDT/README.md

   * Fixed: NOUN, ADJ, DET, INTJ should not be attached as mark.
   * Fixed: NOUN, PROPN, PRON, NUM, VERB, INTJ, X cannot be attached as advmod.
   * Fixed: Punctuation should be leaf and should not cause non-projectivity.
+  * Fixed: Nodes attached as cc should be leaves.
 * 2018-04-15 v2.2
   * Repository renamed from UD_Basque to UD_Basque-BDT.
 * 2016-12-01 v2.0